• Menu

 Serra Gelada Natural Park

-Serra Gelada Natural Park offers a fantastic escape with its rugged cliffs, stunning views, and diverse flora and fauna.
-The park is perfect for hiking, with two trails offering varying levels of difficulty.
+If you’re up for some hiking, the Serra Gelada Natural Park offers a fantastic escape with its rugged cliffs, stunning views, and diverse flora and fauna.
+The most popular trail leads to the Faro de l’Albir lighthouse – it’s an easy walk that rewards you with breathtaking coastal views.

 Altea beaches